edissyum/opencaptureformem/README.md

     Replace : %/ICCProfile (srgb.icc) % Customise
     By : /ICCProfile (/usr/share/ghostscript/X.XX/sRGB_IEC61966-2-1_black_scaled.icc)   % Customize

-# IMAP Connector (Open-Capture Email Collect Module)
+# IMAP Connector (Open-Capture MailCollect Module)

 You have the possibility to capture e-mail directly from your inbox.